William Jesse Reginald Maggs

 Father Jesse was again a victim of theft in 1909 when a Mr Charles Self stole a pipe from his Dorchester Street shop.
 And we know that Reginald worked in his father's tobacconist shop prior to the war and during the early months of the war itself.

-Information supplied by Reginald Maggs' nephew, Malcolm Curran, reveals that Reginald had a sweetheart by the name of Mabel Russ, who was a Sunday School teacher at St Michael, Broad Street and who lived in Bathwick.
+Information supplied by Reginald Maggs' nephew, Malcolm Curran, reveals that Reginald had a sweetheart by the name of Mabel Russ, who was a seamstress at Colmer's in Union Street, as well as being a Sunday School teacher at St Michael, Broad Street and who lived in Bathwick.

 Reginald Maggs in WW1